 Airfare & room cost forecasting

 As travelers, we won’t settle for less than the best deal.
 But flight and hotel costs fluctuate a lot and so we can’t be sure.
 Or wait… We can!
-With abundant historic data out there, it’s no longer a problem to build an algo taking account of seasonal trends, demand growth, airlines’ special offers, and deals.
+With abundant historic data out there, it’s no longer a problem to build an algorithm taking account of seasonal trends, demand growth, airlines’ special offers, and deals.
 Hopper employs predictive analytics to help users book cheaper flights and (recently) hotel rooms, just like Kayak.

 Intelligent travel assistant

-With advance in the area of AI, smart concierge services are gaining momentum.
-Chatbots provide better customer experience by being out there 24/7 and help travelers navigate through most common issues.
+With the advance in the area of AI, smart concierge services are gaining momentum.
+Chatbots provide better customer experience by being out there 24/7 and help travelers navigate through the most common issues.
 But it’s also a great marketing tool to reach out to your audience via social networking sites.
 That’s how Marriott engages with its customers on FB Messenger, Slack, WeChat, and Google Assistant.
 In fact, travel bots provide a variety of services – from search and booking to an entire trip management and companionship.

-Imagine situations outside of your control when something goes wrong, like a flight is cancelled or delayed and the situation asks for immediate change of plans.
+Imagine situations outside of your control when something goes wrong, like a flight is canceled or delayed and the situation asks for an immediate change of plans.
 In business travel, the repercussions can be considerable.
 In any case, what you need is on-the-spot orchestration.
 That’s a complex solution starting with spotting potential disruptions based on weather, current delays, and other airport service data; moving onto suggesting a contingency plan and even executing it.
 This is not a user-facing feature, but a most useful one in the travel industry.